 When potential fraud is detected, the card is blocked (unable to be used) and you are notified in real-time by text, email, or phone.
 The process works like this:

-- An automatic text alert is sent from 96923, which has the "fraud" or "no fraud" options.
+- An automatic text alert is sent, which has the "fraud" or "no fraud" options.
 If you confirm fraud via text, you will receive another text with instructions to call the Fraud Center and an 800# phone number will be provided.

 - If you confirm the transaction as fraudulent during any of the calls, you will be connected to a Fraud Analyst in the Fraud Center.